-3. Tableau Desktop is the most flexible option for sharing Tableau content.
-This product allows content editing, viewing and sharing.
-Tableau Desktop is available to download on Windows and Mac, and provides a comprehensive authoring and viewing environment.
-In Tableau Desktop, users can open Tableau packaged workbooks and connect to workbooks published on Tableau server.
-One advantage of Tableau Desktop is that it allows for capabilities not present in Tableau server, such as publishing, editing and creating new data sources.
-Because it is the most full-featured option, Tableau Desktop is the most expensive from a licensing standpoint.
+3. Tableau Desktop is a very flexible option for sharing Tableau content.
+This product allows content editing, viewing and supports multiple methods for sharing.
+Tableau Desktop is available to download on Windows and Mac, and provides the most comprehensive authoring environment.
+In Tableau Desktop, users can open Tableau packaged workbooks and connect to workbooks published on Tableau Server.
+One advantage of Tableau Desktop is that it has a few capabilities not present in Tableau Server.
+For detailed list of what is in Tableau Desktop vs Tableau Server see our blog.
+Tableau Desktop requires the Tableau Creator license which is the most expensive licensing option.
+For details on Creator, Explorer and Viewer licenses see our blog.

 5. Tableau Public is another free option for viewing Tableau workbooks.
 Like Tableau Reader, Tableau Public is an installed application available for download from Tableau or the Tableau Public website.
 Tableau Public can be used to open local workbooks or workbooks on Tableau Public.
-Tableau Public is close in functionality to Tableau Desktop, and workbooks can be saved locally (see below for tips).
+Tableau Public is close in functionality to Tableau Desktop, but workbooks can not be saved locally (see below for tips).
+However, if you grant the correct permissions when publishing to the Tableau Public website, people can download a packaged workbook (see below for tips).
 Still, using a public tool and connecting to a public website can present a data privacy issue.
 But for workbooks with non-sensitive data, Tableau Public may be a valid option.

 6. For sharing content that does not need to be interactive, you can create a static image to view Tableau content in one of the following ways

 - To create a BMP on Windows or a TIFF on a Mac: Worksheet > Copy > Image

 - On Windows, you can also save the image as Enhanced Metafile (*.emf): Worksheet > Export > Image

 As you can see, there are many options for publishing and sharing Tableau content and each option has advantages and disadvantages.
 Knowing the differences in each option can guide you in making the decision that works best for your environment.